Tanya Khovanova's Toy Reviews:

 Settlers of Catan.
 Up to 4 players.
 (Takes 1 - 1.5 hours)

 Settlers of Catan is a fascinating board game.
-One of my sons played it in his dorm every day for 4 years.
-You do not get tired of this game.
-People who win in this game not only understand strategy and reasoning but also have amazing persuasive powers.
-People who like this game the most usually want to feel their power over other people.
-The rules are easy, but not too easy: when I first played this game, I did so without using the developement cards.
-This was because it was a little bit difficult to grasp all the strategy ideas otherwise.
-There is an expansion set which you can buy on top of the game that allows you to play this game with up to 6 players.
+One of my sons played it in his dorm every day for four years.
+You simply don't get tired of this game.
+Winners in this game not only understand strategy and reasoning, but also have amazing persuasive powers.
+This game especially appeals to those who want to feel power over other people.
+The rules are easy, but not too easy: when I first played this game, I did so without using the development cards.
+I found it a bit difficult to grasp all the strategy ideas otherwise.
+There is an expansion set that you can buy separately that allows you to play this game with up to six players.

 Starting from 10 years old